What is AMRIX?

 - have an overactive thyroid (hyperthyroidism)

-may include dry mouth, dizziness, fatigue, nausea, upset stomach, constipation, and drowsiness.
+The most common side effects of AMRIX include dry mouth, dizziness, fatigue, constipation, nausea, upset stomach, and drowsiness.

 Tell your healthcare provider if you get any side effect that bothers you or that does not go away.
 These are not all the possible side effects of AMRIX.
 For more information, talk to your healthcare provider or pharmacist.